htmlhint/HTMLHint/docs/user-guide/rules/attr-lowercase.md

 title: attr-lowercase
 ---

-Attribute name must be lowercase.
+All attribute names must be in lowercase.

 ## Possible Configuration Values